 This subject encourages students to hone their creative skills in the genre and style they are most comfortable with.
 Short pieces of fiction are also read and analysed as examples of effective creative writing.
-There is emphasis placed on the process of writing, i.e. planning, drafting, rewriting and editing, and students explore the connection between the form, purpose and audience.
-The assessment is structured around sustained creative pieces and writing portfolios.
+There is emphasis placed on the process of writing including planning, drafting and editing.
+Students explore the connection between form, purpose and audience.
+The assessments are structured around sustained creative pieces and writing portfolios.